 Theorem.

-Suppose that $f : I \to \mathbb{R}$ be a function on an interval $I$ and that there exists $s \in I$ such that $f$ is convex on $I \cap [s,\infty)$.
-Then for any $p_1,\cdots,p_n \in (0, 1]$ satisfying $\sum_{i=1}^{n} p_i = 1$ and $p = \min\{p_1,\cdots,p_n\}$, the followings are equivalent:
+Suppose that f:I→R be a function on an interval I and that there exists s∈I such that f is convex on I∩[s,∞).
+Then for any p1,⋯,pn∈(0,1] satisfying ∑ni=1pi=1 and p=min, the followings are equivalent:

-- For any $x_1, \cdots, x_n \in I$ such that $\sum_{i=1}^{n} x_i p_i \geq s$, we have $$f\left(\sum_{i=1}^{n} x_i p_i \right) \leq \sum_{i=1}^{n} f(x_i) p_i. $$
+- For any x_1, \cdots, x_n \in I such that \sum_{i=1}^{n} x_i p_i \geq s, we have f\left(\sum_{i=1}^{n} x_i p_i \right) \leq \sum_{i=1}^{n} f(x_i) p_i.

-- For any $x, y \in I$ satisfying $x \leq s \leq y$ and $p x + (1-p)y = s$, we have $$p f(x) + (1-p)f(y) \geq f(s)$$
+- For any x, y \in I satisfying x \leq s \leq y and p x + (1-p)y = s, we have p f(x) + (1-p)f(y) \geq f(s)

 The following proof is an adaptation of the argument of [CVB11] in probabilistic language.